Wolderik/osm-knooppunten-netwerken/README.md

 # Current state

 This tool is still under active development.
-Currently it can only analyze walking nodes.
+Currently it can analyze walking nodes+network & cycling nodes (no network).
 It's built with the dataset from Routedabank.nl in mind, but it can be expanded for other datasets in the future.

 # Installation